Author: Nicola Sharp

-After the acquittal of three Sarclad employees brought further embarrassment for the Serious Fraud Office in relation to deferred prosecution agreements (DPAs), Neil Williams of business crime solicitors Rahman Ravelli considers where DPAs go from here - and what companies need to do to ensure they never need one.
+After the acquittal of three Sarclad employees brought further embarrassment for the Serious Fraud Office in relation to deferred prosecution agreements (DPAs), business crime solicitors Rahman Ravelli considers where DPAs go from here - and what companies need to do to ensure they never need one.

 Sometimes the best ideas just don’t turn out to be as good in practice as they were on paper.
 And 2019 seems to be the year that deferred prosecution agreements (DPAs) have joined the list of things that haven’t really lived up to their promise.